Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Methods

 After the material selection we estimated the "thickness" of each layer in the \ac{vdWH} using \ac{DFT} calculations in a $z$-scan approach \cite{Pakdel2023}.
 The $z$-scan approach evaluates the interlayer distance and binding energy of a homobilayer by calculating the total energy of the bilayer while varying the distance between two monolayers for a given lateral stacking configuration.
 In the present work the total energy is evaluated using the PBE-D3 xc-functional.
+We consider all possible stacking configurations and determine the interlayer distance from the most stable stacking.
 For a heterostructure we approximate the interlayer distance between layer A and layer B by the average of the interlayer distance calculated for homobilayers AA and BB, respectively.
+It should be noted that in our calculations the interlayer distance is the only stacking dependent quantity since we determine the single-particle dispersion from the effective mass of the monolayers and the interaction parameters using the \ac{QEH} model (see Sections IID-H).